alejandrordeveloper/url-shortener/README.md

 # URL Shortener

-Simple URL Shortener web app built with Django.
-Users enter a long URL and receive a shortened version (with a custom prefix), which redirects to the original link.
+This is a Django-based URL Shortener web application.
+Users can enter a long URL and receive a unique, short link using your custom DNS (e.g., `yourname.dpdns.org/abc123`).
+The app provides a modern interface and a convenient copy button for sharing the generated short URL.

-Short URLs are relative (e.g., /alejandro-abc123) and work in your local or production environment without a custom domain.
-You can share the relative short URL with anyone using your app's base address.
+**Important:**
+- For production, you must use a custom DNS with your name (e.g., `alejandrodev.dpdns.org`).
+This ensures your short links are unique, professional, and always accessible.
+Do not use localhost for sharing links.

+## Project Overview

+This project allows users to:
+- Submit any valid URL via a simple form.
+- Receive a unique, short code (e.g., `/abc123`) that redirects to the original URL.
+- Instantly copy the full short link (including your DNS) with a single click.
+- Share the short link with anyone; the link will always redirect to the original destination as long as your DNS is active.

+The backend is built with Django 6, using a single model to store the original URL and its corresponding short code.
+The frontend is styled for clarity and ease of use, and includes a copy-to-clipboard button for user convenience.

 ## Features

-- Shorten any valid URL to a custom short code (with prefix).
-- Each short URL is unique and easy to share.
+- Custom DNS-based short links (e.g., `yourname.dpdns.org/abc123`).
+- Unique, random short codes for every URL.
-- Automatic redirection from the short URL to the original URL.
+- Automatic redirection from the short link to the original URL.
-- User-friendly interface with modern styles.
+- Modern, user-friendly interface with responsive design.
-- Customizable short code prefix (e.g., includes your name).
-- Short URLs are relative (e.g., /alejandro-abc123) and can be shared by copying the link shown after shortening.
+- One-click copy button for easy sharing.

 ## How it works

-1. Enter a long URL in the form.
+1. Enter a long URL in the input form.
-2. Click "Shorten" to generate a short URL.
+2. Click the "Shorten" button.
-3. Copy the short URL (relative, e.g., /alejandro-abc123) and share it with others.
+3. The app generates a unique short code and displays the full short link using your DNS (e.g., `https://alejandrodev.dpdns.org/abc123`).
+4. Click the "Copy" button to copy the link to your clipboard.
-4. Anyone visiting the short URL will be redirected to the original address.
+5. Share the link with anyone; when visited, it will redirect to the original URL.

 ## Technologies Used